TheMrYarik/TheMrYarik/README.md

-- 👋 Hi, I’m @TheMrYarik
+- 👋 Hi, I’m TechPlayz
-- 👀 I’m interested in Python
+- 👀 I’m interested in JavaScript, Python and C++
-- 🌱 I’m currently learning LUA
+- 🌱 I’m currently learning JavaScript

 <!---
 TheMrYarik/TheMrYarik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.